10 Best Things to Do in Serifos, Greece (2026 Guide & Local Tips)

 4. Monastery of Taxiarchis

 The Monastery of the Taxiarchis, located in the north, is the most important in Serifos Greece.
 It was built in 1572 as a fortress to make any invasion from pirates as difficult as possible.
-The monastery is built in a high enclosure, it has only one entrance 4m high, battlements, and a staircase.
+The monastery is built in a high enclosure; it has only one entrance, 4m high, battlements, and a staircase.

 For information about the hours the monastery is open, please call +30 22810 51027.

-5. Agios Sostis, Top Beach in Serifos Greece
+5. Agios Sostis, Top Beach in Serifos

-• the dirt road might not be in great condition and you may encounter car problems
+• The dirt road might not be in great condition and you may encounter car problems

-• if you walk and do not drive, you protect the natural environment by keeping it clear of human interventions
+• If you walk and do not drive, you protect the natural environment by keeping it clear of human interventions

-Agios Sostis is a gorgeous double golden sandy beach with tamarisk trees and the small island of Vous right across.
-On your left, stands the whitewashed chapel of Agios Sostis that celebrates on September 6th.
+On your left stands the whitewashed chapel of Agios Sostis, which celebrates on September 6th.
 Take your camera and climb to the chapel for stunning views of the area.

 6. Hike Serifos Ancient Trails